xevidos/codiad/CONTRIBUTING.md

 **PHP Formatting**

-In order to maintain a consistant code structure we follow WordPress standards.
+In order to maintain a consistent code structure we follow WordPress standards.